karthiknune/RC-FlightController/README.md

 - failsafe logic is incomplete
 - telemetry RX command protocol is not implemented yet
 - telemetry uses raw binary struct layout instead of a stable serialized protocol
-- magnetometer data is read but not yet fused into yaw estimation
 - yaw control is not actively used in waypoint steering
 - no persistent configuration or parameter storage yet